Ratpenk40/MCeleM6/README.md

-# MCEle_ProteinGradient
+# MCeleM6

 ### General Info
 ***

-MCele_ProteinGradient is a MonteCarlo tool developed to reproduce the dynamics of protein gradient formation in the C. elegans embryo.
+MCeleM6 is a MonteCarlo tool developed to reproduce the dynamics of protein gradient formation in the C. elegans embryo.
 In particular, it focuses on PLK-1 and MEX proteins.

 ## Requirements